As we shrug off our heavy coats, gardens across the country are bursting into life.

 Chirk Castle a medieval fortress is set within a 480-acre estate, with wildflower meadows, clipped yews, and a model farm.

-There’s a café in the castle kitchens, and an interactive Easter trail inspired by a Welsh legend.
+There’s a café in the castle kitchens.

 Home to an estimated two million plants, see flowers of every colour, shape and size at the Eden Project.